computing-in-the-liberal-arts/SIGCSE2020-PreSymposium-Event/docs/CallForParticipation.md

     Submissions describing models that are particularly innovative, or that leverage particular opportunities and/or challenges presented by the liberal arts context, and/or show potential for broadening participation in computing are encouraged.
 In addition, models containing elements that show promise for adaptation/adoption across institutions will be given preference.

-    Please see the [Curriculum Submission Template](curricula/CurriculumModelTemplate.md) and the samples (_Dickinson College???_, _Whitman College???_).
+    Please see the [Curriculum Submission Template](curricula/CurriculumModelTemplate.md) and the samples (_Dickinson College???_, [Whitman College](curricula/whitman/index.md)).
 Submissions will be lightly screened by the program committee for suitability and will be made available to the community through this site.
 In addition, the program committee will select a broad sample of models from the submission and invite the authors to present their models during the event.

 1. __Challenges, Opportunities and Organizational Direction:__ A short (approximately 1-paragraph) description of a topic for discussion.